 Our program has been primarily theoretical and has entailed the development of cross-disciplinary techniques of nonlinear dynamics and their application to charged-particle beams.
-These techniques are related (but not limited) to the validity of the continuum limit in N-body simulations of beams and galaxies, the existence of chaotic orbits in both time-independent and time-dependent N-body systems, chaotic mixing in these systems, the validity of the continuum limit (Vlasov-Poisson formalism), and noise-enhanced halos.
+These techniques are related (but not limited) to the validity of the continuum limit in N-body simulations of beams, the existence of chaotic orbits in both time-independent and time-dependent N-body systems, chaotic mixing in these systems, the validity of the continuum limit (Vlasov-Poisson formalism), and noise-enhanced halos.

 Our research has revealed that the hierarchies of temporal and spatial scales are critically important drivers of the evolution of beams with space charge; we have found that details do matter.
 Consequently, we have embarked on an intensive effort to develop a new space-charge algorithm that faithfully preserves these hierarchies while still enabling efficient computations.
 The underlying methodology is multiresolution analysis, e.g., application of wavelets.